PackeTsar/freeztp/README.md

 -----------------------------------------
 ##   EXTERNAL KEYSTORES   ##
-FreeZTP v1.1.0 introduces the concept of external keystores.
+FreeZTP v1.1.0 introduced the concept of external keystores.
 An external keystore is a data source which supplements or replaces the `set keystore`, `set idarray`, and `set association` commands in the native FreeZTP config.
 The only supported external data source, at this time, is CSV files.
 The CSV file format has some reserved and required headers which pass special information on to FreeZTP:

   - `keystore_id` (Required) - This header/column is required in the CSV file as it defines the Keystore ID for ZTP to use to search for matching Real ID's
   - `association` (Optional) - This header/column specifies which template will be used when the Keystore ID is matched.
 If it is left blank, FreeZTP will use the default template